|5 Min. Read||Nathan Lucas||July 13, 2022|

 Most modern character encoding subsets are based on the ASCII character encoding scheme, and support several additional characters.

 Windows-1252 or CP-1252 (code page 1252) character encoding became popular with the advent of Microsoft Windows, but was eventually superseded when Unicode was implemented within Windows.
+Unicode, which was first released in 1991, assigns a universal code to every character and symbol for all the languages in the world.

-ISO-8859-1 was a direct extension of the ASCII character set.
+The first edition was published in 1987, and was a direct extension of the ASCII character set.
 While support was extensive for its time, the format was still limited.

 After the debut of ISO-8859-1, the Unicode Consortium regrouped to develop more universal standards for transportable character encoding.